New Moon in Virgo

 The ninth day of Navaratri is of utmost importance.
 On this day we worship Goddess as Siddhidatri, the giver of all siddhis, special powers or perfect attainments.
 Siddhis are magical, spiritual, or psychic powers, attained through dedication and devoted practice.
 Through worship and meditation upon all the forms of Durga, culminating with that of Siddhidatri, we can attain perfection and infinite blessings from her.
 Through the siddhis, all desires can be fulfilled.
 But it is said the greatest blessing one can receive is to transcend all desires, or to have one’s only desire be to know Goddess/God.
 With the blessing of devotion, through her grace, we can remain peaceful and happy in all circumstances, blissfully experiencing the Divine Mother’s presence in and throughout all of creation, in every moment.

 In her depiction, Siddhidatri sits on a lotus or a lion and holds a discus, a lotus, a mace, and conch shell, which she will use to sound the victory we attain through her worship.
 She is surrounded by and worshipped by all forms of divine beings–Gods, demons, spiritual masters and nature-spirits.
 It is said that even Lord Shiva received his powers from Siddhidatri.
 In the divine form that is half Shiva and half Shakti, he is merged with Siddhidatri and known as Ardhanarishvara.
 Siddhidatri relates to Ketu (the south node of the Moon), and thus she governs our deep and ancient psychic wisdom.
 She is a powerful goddess to worship for enhancing spiritual, psychic and energetic healing powers.
-The color to wear on the last day of Navaratri is sky blue.

 The Tenth Day of Navaratri: Vijayadashami